 Many people enjoy successful and reliable careers that involve restoring vehicles.
 Some of them repair collision damage, install auto glass, or refinish cars' interiors or exteriors.
 Some spend their time adding style and upgrades to powerful hot rods.
 And still others get to help revive vintage cars for avid collectors.

 Plus, it is possible to make a good living in the auto restoration field.
-For instance, in 2018, the average annual pay of automotive body mechanics and similar repairers in the U.S. was more than $46,460.
-And the top earners made over $71,970.****
+According to the Occupational Employment Statistics program, the average annual pay of automotive body mechanics and similar repairers in the U.S. was $46,460 in 2018.
+And the top earners made over $71,970.